tanaynistala/geo-guide/_country-guides/UKR.md

 26. Chernivtsi
 27. Sevastopol'

-Territorial roads are numbered with four digits, including the two digit oblast code; so <RoadNumber number='T1502' textColor='white' backgroundColor='royalblue'/> is in Mikolaiv Oblast.
+Territorial roads are numbered with four digits, including the two digit oblast code; so <RoadNumber number='T1502' style='royalblue'/> is in Mikolaiv Oblast.

 ---